CryptoKass/splashp2p/README.md

 - No thirdparty depedencies
 - Configurable Behaviour.

 # Examples:
+Below are some examples you may find useful:

+### Listen to network: *Net.CreateNetwork
 Create your peer to peer network with `network.CreateNetwork(port, message, behavour)`.
 Here is an example using the DefaultBehaviour which is a ping-pong example:
 ```golang